Join national trial of a new online program to support children’s mental health

-Everymind is seeking family day care educators across Australia to trial a new eight-week online education program, Minds Together, which aims to enhance capacity and confidence around promoting children’s mental health and wellbeing.
+Everymind is seeking family day care educators across Australia to trial a new eight-week online education program, which aims to enhance capacity and confidence around promoting children’s mental health and wellbeing.

 Developed specifically for Australian family day care educators, the program will help develop the knowledge, skills and practices needed to support wellbeing in children, and the flexible online format allows educators to complete the modules when it is convenient for them.

-Everymind Acting Program Manager, Mental Health and Research, Dr Sally Fitzpatrick, said Minds Together is the first of its kind for family day care educators.
+Everymind Acting Program Manager, Mental Health and Research, Dr Sally Fitzpatrick, said the program is the first of its kind for family day care educators.

 “Children who are supported in their mental health and wellbeing in early childhood are more likely to experience positive physical and mental health as an adult, and family day care educators are uniquely placed to provide this support for children in their care,” said Dr Fitzpatrick.